blekenbleu/CSShtmlMenus/README.md

 Menu text without href is not boxed.
 Paired hrefs in one list item should be immediately adjacent, no white space.
 If first text of href pair is shorter, path from parent does not split them.

+Ported Root: change min-width from 150 to 50;
+ margin-top from -15 to 15

+Remove tabs in CSS3 style for better match to Horizontal style CSS3 involved hrefs to generate boxes so that either entry on a branch could share a result.